-The streets of Manchester are set to become the backdrop for an intriguing and spellbinding modern witch drama, “Domino Day,” coming to BBC Three and BBC iPlayer in early 2024.
+The streets of Manchester are the backdrop for an intriguing and spellbinding modern witch drama, “Domino Day,” which is now being shown on BBC 3.

 Manchester has already produced so many good TV Series, like Life on Mars, Brassic, Cold Feet, Shameless, and Queer as Folk to name but a few.